 Removal and Extermination of Wasps and Mud Daubers

 Wasps are dangerous and irritating pests that are all too common in Connecticut.
-Most wasps in Connecticut are either social wasps, solitary wasps, or mud daubers.
+Most wasps in CT are either social wasps, solitary wasps, or mud daubers.
 Their venom is extremely potent, painful, and even potentially fatal for those with allergies.
 While some exaggerate the danger of wasps, without allergies it is unlikely that they will cause serious damage, they can still be extremely irritating for any homeowner.

 - Wasps can be divided into two general types: Social and Solitary.
 Of these two, social wasps are generally the most dangerous.